Business Analytics APIs – How These Can Transform Your Business

 - MailChimp API, which allows you to manage campaigns and email lists with database synching.

-- Keen.io API, which is ideal for capturing, analyzing, and embedding event data.
+- Keen.io API is ideal for capturing, analyzing, and embedding event data.

 - SendGrid API, which enables you to manage subscribers and email campaigns, as well as design templates.
 Several frameworks are supported by the SendGrid API, including Node.js, Java, and Python.

-- MailGun API, which enables you to send, validate, receive, and track emails simply.
+- MailGun API enables you to send, validate, receive, and track emails.

-- Google Analytics API, which can be integrated into an application to create, access, and manage entities like views, properties, and accounts.
+- Google Analytics API can be integrated into an application to create, access, and manage entities like views, properties, and accounts.